pudly/schmopera-hugo/content/articles/body-shaming.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fjoel.ivany%2Fposts%2F10159093336983600&show_text=true&width=500" width="500" height="629" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 From what I could see, readers were frustrated with the unkind and totally unnecessary comments on a singer's physical appearance, and also with the fact that the original review made its way by _Opera Canada'_s editorial team in the first place.

+Joel Ivany, Artistic Director of Edmonton Opera and Against the Grain Theatre, summed it up well on Facebook:

+"Also, the show closed April 8.
+Generally we like the reviews to sell the show.
+This review came out April 19, which is more of a 'here's what you missed'.

+Unnecessary.

+As well, the statement apologizes to the artist, but he has not been emailed or called by anyone.
+So this blanket statement is that specific apology.
+He'd have to hear about it from his community."